Big Money Rustlas

 Big Money Rustlas is a 2010 American revisionist Western comedy film directed by Paul Andresen.
 The film is a prequel to the 2000 film Big Money Hustlas.
 Joseph Bruce wrote the story, and he, Andresen, and Studebaker Duchamp adapted the story into a screenplay.
 Their writing was influenced by classic Western films, classic Warner Bros. cartoons, and the film Blazing Saddles.

 Gambling tycoon Big Baby Chips (Joseph Bruce), along with his assistants Raw Stank (Jamie Spaniolo) and Dusty Poot (Monoxide), run the downtrodden town of Mud Bug through extortion and violence.
 Sheriff Sugar Wolf (Joseph Utsler) arrives in town to confront Big Baby Chips, redeem his family name, and save the town.
 The film's tagline is "The Good, the Bad, and the ...
 Outrageous," a parody of the film The Good, the Bad and the Ugly.
-Big Money Rustlas was released direct-to-video on August 17, 2010.
+Big Money Rustlas premiered on January 23, 2010 at The Fillmore Detroit in Detroit, Michigan and was released direct-to-video on August 17, 2010.

 Plot

 Sheriff Sugar Wolf (Utsler) returns to his hometown after many years to find that it has been taken over by Big Baby Chips (Bruce), a ruthless gambling tycoon who has run the downtrodden town of Mud Bug with his gang of thugs, which include Raw Stank (Jamie Madrox) and Dusty Poot (Monoxide), since killing Sugar Wolf's father, Grizzly Wolf (Ron Jeremy), and Sugar's brothers.
 Sugar decides to take over the position his father once held, leading Big Baby Chips to pit Sugar against a series of deadly assassins.

-Sugar Wolf begins to successfully dispatch of his would-be assassins, winning the approval of the townfolk, begins a romance with Tink (Bridget Powerz), a little person, and takes on a deputy, Bucky (Mewes).
+Sugar Wolf begins to successfully dispatch all of his would-be assassins, winning the approval of the townfolk, begins a romance with Tink (Bridget Powerz), a little person, and takes on a deputy, Bucky (Mewes).
 After Sugar Wolf jails Raw Stank and Dusty Poot, Big Baby Chips calls in his deadliest assassin, which turns out to be Tink, who, in reality, is a bearded man in drag, Tank (Jody Sadler), who cripples Sugar Wolf's shooting hand, but Sugar kills him with dynamite.
 Dirty Sanchez (Mark Jury), a former rival of Big Baby Chips, whose hands had been crippled by Big Baby Chips, trains Sugar Wolf to fight with his other hand.
 Sugar Wolf challenges Big Baby Chips to a showdown, and guns down the gambler, who reveals himself to be Grizzly Wolf.